czhaoca/airport-flight-data-collector/docs/troubleshooting.md

    Always start by checking the Cloudflare Workers logs in the dashboard.

 2. **Verify Environment Variables:**
-   Ensure all required environment variables are set correctly.
+   Ensure all required environment variables are set correctly, including CLOUDFLARE_SUBDOMAIN.

 3. **Test API Endpoints:**
    Use tools like Postman or curl to test API endpoints directly.